aVISN/CS425_F21/README.md

 ## 4. See /root/README.md for git and github setup walkthrough and git notes

 ## 5. See /etc/uwsgi/README.md for uWSGI and NGINX configuration to serve django project

+## 6. See /root/hello_github/README.md for walkthrough on setting up personal development branch
+      NOTE: currently on main-S branch, not main branch!
+      View on github by selecting main-S branch from drop down button or use address: github.com/aVISN/CS425_F21/tree/main-S/root/hello_github
 ---